Privacy Policy

 What is the purpose of this privacy policy?

 This privacy policy is to tell you what personal data we collect from you and why and what we will do with this data.
-It also tells you about some of the key rights which you have under data protection laws.
-From 25 May 2018 onwards, you and your personal data will be protected by the EU General Data Protection Regulation (which is otherwise known as GDPR) and a new UK Data Protection Act 2018.
-In this privacy policy, we refer to this legislation as data protection laws.
+It also tells you about the key rights which you have under data protection laws.
+You and your personal data are protected by the UK General Data Protection Regulation (UK GDPR).
+UK GDPR is EU Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data incorporated into English law.
+In this privacy policy, we refer to UK GDPR, the UK Data Protection Act 2018 and any UK regulations made in connection with the Data Protection Act as Data Protection Laws.

-We will only process your personal data as set out in our privacy policy or otherwise notified to or agreed by you or as we are otherwise permitted to do in accordance with data protection laws.
+We will only process your personal data as set out in this privacy policy or otherwise notified to or agreed by you or as we are otherwise permitted to do in accordance with Data Protection Laws.

 What is our role in relation to your personal data?